pivotal/docs-tap/tap-gui/configurator/about.hbs.md

 # Overview of Configurator

-The Tanzu Developer Portal Configurator tool allows you to add custom functions to Tanzu Developer Portal.
+Use the Tanzu Developer Portal Configurator tool to add custom functions to Tanzu Developer Portal.

 ## <a id="diff"></a> Differences between the pre-built Tanzu Developer Portal and a customized portal